Bless You

 photos by gluttonforlife

-Yes, yes, I know I’ve already chewed your ear about the wonders of the Concord grape, but I simply must convince you somehow of the absolute necessity of getting your hands on these beauties before they slip away.
-Run, don’t walk, to your nearest farmers market and buy great heaps of them.
+Yes, yes, I know I've already chewed your ear about the wonders of the Concord grape, but I simply must convince you somehow of the absolute necessity of getting your hands on these beauties before they slip away.
+Run, don't walk, to your nearest farmers market and buy great heaps of them.
 If nothing else, you will swoon at the smell, perfuming whatever room you set them in.
-I just learned that they are known as Vitis labrusca, the “fox grape,” because of their special “foxy musk,” a candied-strawberry aroma that verges on the pornographic.
-Be very jealous, because our nearby Riverbrook Farm also grows a green variety called Himrod that is every bit as voluptuous and tangy and is actually seedless.
-I can’t decided which color I have a bigger crush on.
-I made juice with the green and sorbet with the purple, and you’ll be doing yourself a favor if you try both.
-Plus they’re full of flavonoids and positively bursting with antioxidant benefits.
-Read the rest of this entry »
+I just learned that they are known as Vitis labrusca, the "fox grape," because of their special "foxy musk," a candied-strawberry aroma that verges on the pornographic.
+Be very jealous, because our nearby Riverbrook Farm also grows a green variety called Himrod that is every bit as voluptuous and tangy.
+I can't decided which color I have a bigger crush on.
+I made juice with the green and sorbet with the purple, and you'll be doing yourself a favor if you try both.
+Plus they're full of flavonoids and positively bursting with antioxidant benefits.

 photos by gluttonforlife